kubevirt/vm-import-operator/docs/design.md

 ### Resource Mappings

-The mapping between ovirt to kubevirt resources is defined in ResourceMapping custom resource.
+The mapping of resources from the external VM provider to kubevirt is defined in the ResourceMapping custom resource.
 The CR will contain sections for the mapping resources: network and storage.
 The example below demonstrates how multiple entities of each resource type can be declared and mapped.

-Each section specifies the mapping between ovirt entity to kubevirt’s entity, and allows to provide an additional piece of information, e.g. interface type if needed to complete the VM spec.
+Each section specifies the mapping from the external resources to kubevirt resources, and allows to provide an additional piece of information, e.g. interface type if needed to complete the VM spec.

-The import VM operator will be responsible to deduce the configuration of the target VM based on the configuration of the source and perform the transformation in a way that will preserve the attributes of the source VM, e.g. boot sequence, MAC address, [run strategy](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/run-strategies.html), [domain specification](https://kubevirt.io/api-reference/v0.26.1/definitions.html#_v1_domainspec) and hostname if available on ovirt by the guest agent.
+The import VM operator will be responsible to deduce the configuration of the target VM based on the configuration of the source and perform the transformation in a way that will preserve the attributes of the source VM, e.g. boot sequence, MAC address, [run strategy](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/run-strategies.html), [domain specification](https://kubevirt.io/api-reference/v0.26.1/definitions.html#_v1_domainspec) and hostname if available.

+#### oVirt Mappings

 “networkMappings“ section under “ovirt“ source describes the mapping of oVirt's vNIC Profile to network attachment definition:
 * name - should follow the format of 'network-name/vnic-profile-name'